Menu Key P= Public, R= Registered, N= National, C= Committee.

-What is a State Assembly?
+What is the State Assembly?

 When the Founding Fathers of the 13 colonies founded our government, they each represented their specific land areas and they formed what was called “Assemblies” which were groups of local people who came together at their local meeting halls to discuss how to self-govern their counties and Nation-States under Common Law (each state being a sovereign nation unto itself).
 Today Counties and Nation-States across America are once again forming Assemblies to take a stand for We the People and to restore our lawful government.